wmedrano/fizz/site/fizz-language-reference.md

 Values - `(define <name> <value>)`
 Functions - `(define (<name> <args...>) <expr>...)`

-Define a value within the current module that can be referenced.
+Define a value that can be referenced.

 ```lisp
 >> (define x 12)